ellenaj0/minesweeper-python/README.md

 # Minesweeper

-Minesweeper in Python using tkinter
+A simple Minesweeper game in Python using tkinter